Auraaf/React/README.md

           1. Create parameterized constructor
           2. Then use super command, why props required.
           3. Now you can anywhere call your props using this.props.name

+          props could not be replaced by any other word in class based component but in functional component we can have any other component.

+          E8P2 : Creating state variable in class based component.
+          Calling a class based component is something like creting a instance of that class and when class is invocked a constructor get called, therefore we initialized the props in it.

+          Same way we'll set state in constructor.

+          this.state is a big object contain all state variables. this.state ={
+            count : 0 ,
+            count1 : 1 ,
+        } ;